KCCPMG/editable-content/packages/editable-content/README.md

 ### EditTextButton props

 The `EditTextButton`, in addition to the props below, accepts any props from MaterialUI's `ButtonOwnProps` (except for 'color'), as well as any props from `React.ComponentPropsWithoutRef<'button'>`.
+All of these props will be passed automatically to the Button/button.
 Here are the additional explicit props:

 - isMUIButton: boolean
   - If this is set to true, `EditTextButton` will render as its base an MUI `Button` component instead of a plain `<button>`.